-- A. Preliminary Review.
+- B.A.
+Preliminary Review.
 Upon receipt of a sworn complaint, the Director of Enforcement will conduct a preliminary review of the complaint to determine whether there is reason to believe a violation of law may have occurred.
 This preliminary review may include reviewing documents, communicating with the complainant or respondent, and any other inquiry to determine whether a full investigation is warranted.
-If the Director of Enforcement determines there is reason to believe a violation of law has occurred, the Director of Enforcement will open an investigation. - B. Complaint Dismissal.
+If the Director of Enforcement determines there is reason to believe a violation of law has occurred, the Director of Enforcement will open an investigation. - C.B.
+Complaint Dismissal.
 If, based on the allegations and information contained in a complaint, and the Director of Enforcement's preliminary review, the Director of Enforcement determines that no violation of law has likely occurred, the Executive Director may dismiss the complaint.
 Reasons for dismissal include but are not limited to: - 1.
 The complaint does not include enough information to support further investigation. - 2.
 Credible evidence clearly refutes the allegation. - 3.
 The allegations, if true, do not constitute a violation of law. - 4.
 The complaint contains an expression of opinions, rather than specific allegations. - 5.
 The allegations contained in the complaint are already under investigation, or already have been resolved, by the Commission or another law enforcement agency. - 6.
-Dismissal, rather than initiating an investigation, would better serve the interest of justice. - C. Complaint Referral.
+Dismissal, rather than initiating an investigation, would better serve the interest of justice. - D.C.
+Complaint Referral.
 The Director of Enforcement, with the concurrence of the Executive Director, may refer the matter to another government agency if the Director of Enforcement determines that the agency has jurisdiction and may more appropriately resolve the allegations in the complaint or enforce the applicable provisions of law.
-If the Executive Director concurs with the Director of Enforcement's recommendation, the Executive Director will notify the Commission pursuant to subsection E. - D. Report to the Commission.
-The Director of Enforcement will provide a monthly summary to the Commission of each complaint dismissed including the reasons for dismissal provided.
-That summary will comply with the confidentiality requirements of the Charter. - 1.
+If the Executive Director concurs with the Director of Enforcement's recommendation, the Executive Director will notify the Commission pursuant to subsection E.

+- E.D.Complaint Withdrawal: The Commission may continue to investigate a complaint even if the complainant withdraws it. - F.E.
+Report to the Commission.
+The Director of Enforcement will provide a monthly on a quarterly basis, a summary to the Commission of each complaint dismissed including the reasons for dismissal provided.
+That summary will comply with the confidentiality requirements of the Charter.

 Whistleblower Retaliation Quarterly Report.
 No less than quarterly, the Director of Enforcement will provide a summary report to the Commission of the status of all complaints still under preliminary review that allege retaliation against whistleblowers.
 For matters that have been under preliminary review for more than 90 calendar days, the Director of Enforcement will provide an explanation for why the Commission's staff has not completed its preliminary review as well as a target date for completion.

-E. Final Decision.
-A dismissal or closure of a complaint, after notification to the Commission pursuant to this Section, is a final decision and represents the end of the administrative process.
-No further action will be taken by the Commission to review or investigate the allegations contained in the complaint.
-If a complainant desires further review, the complainant must follow the procedures set forth in Section 1094.5(a) of the California Code of Civil Procedure governing judicial review of any final administrative order or decision.
+Final Decision and Reopening of a Case.
+A dismissal or closure of a complaintcase, after notification to the Commission pursuant to this Section, is a final decision and represents the end of the administrative process.
+No further action will be taken by the Commission to review or investigate the allegations contained in the complaint unless: